-If you do not have three directors or need extra layer of privacy protection, our company is able to provide nominees.
+If you do not have three directors or need an extra layer of privacy protection, our company is able to provide nominees.

-Authorized capital is the amount, which the company may receive from its shareholders in consideration for the issued shares.
+Authorized capital is the amount which the company may receive from its shareholders in consideration for the issued shares.
 For example, if a company has the above authorized capital, it is allowed to issue up to 100 registered shares and receive from its shareholders not less that US$100 for each issued share.

 Information about shareholders and beneficial owners is not filed with the Public Registry Office and not available to the public.